Reduce, reuse and recycle

 The minimum spend on real nappies before qualification for the ‘cash back’ is £50.

-For more information on the cash back scheme please contact our waste minimisation officer on 01582 546942 or fill in the real nappies claim form, available below, and send it in to us
+For more information on the cash back scheme please contact our waste minimisation officer on 01582 546942 or fill in the real nappies claim form below, and send it in to us along with:

 What you may not be aware of is that the world has moved on from the old terries, pins and soaking days.
 Easy-care, shaped ‘real’ nappies in natural or fleece fabrics, breathable wraps, poppers and Velcro are now the norm.

 - Applications will be accepted from residents of the borough of Luton only.
 Evidence of this may be requested if it is not shown in the supporting documents provided.

 - A maximum of one application per child will be accepted from a parent or legal guardian.

 - The reusable nappies must be purchased by a parent or legal guardian named on the birth certificate or MAT B1 form unless otherwise agreed.